-Coastal developments can occur within HPZs and GMUZs (Section 9.2.3), which collectively account for about 75 per cent of the park (DEWNR 2012a).
+Coastal developments can occur within HPZs (Section 9.2.3), which account for 100 per cent of the park (DEWNR 2012a).

-Bailey et al. (2012b) predicted some job losses in the fishing industry, but that these losses would not have a major impact on regional communities.
+Bailey et al. (2012b) predicted some job losses in the fishing industry due to marine parks, but that these losses would not have a major impact on regional communities.
+No job losses were predicted due to the GIGMP.